ArtyomKozyrev8/js6tables/README.md

-# my_pet_tables
+# js6tables

-This is the collection of JavaScript ECMA 6 tables and examples how to combine them with Python Flask application.
+js6tables is the collection of JavaScript ECMA 6 tables with easy to customize style, the tables have the majority of desired features like pagination, sortable columns, searchbox, download table in csv format option, rows per page selector, periodic updates of table data.

-Inspired by Google Charts library and DataTables.
+The project is inspired by Google Charts library and DataTables.

 In general I work with Flask + Jinja2.
 Jinja2 is a perfect server side page-rendering library, but if you would like to provide interactivity to page you always need Javascript.
 There are a great number of free and paid JavaScript table libraries, but in the repository I tried to create tables which will use new JavaScripts ECMA6 Class paradigm and to provide users with full control of library code with wide range of comments how each block of the code is used.

+The project is also accompanied by complete example how to use js6tables with Python Flask Backend.

 **Features:**